-Made from whole milk with added crème fraîche, Brillat-Savarin can be served at many different ages.
+Rouzaire Brillat Savarin is made from whole milk with added crème fraîche.
 When young the texture is dense, the rind is mild and the flavour has a pleasant crème fraîche tang.
 As it matures, the rind blooms and becomes spicy, and the texture is like a rich, buttery mousse.
 For an indulgent breakfast, try Brillat Savarin smeared on dense fruit bread, served with strawberries and Champagne.

 Between the two world wars, French cheesemaker Henri Androuët – son of the renowned French Maître Fromager, Pierre Androuët – created this benchmark triple cream cheese.
 Triple cream cheeses were first made in the early 20th Century, by adding extra cream to the whole milk used to make cheese.
 Brillat Savarin is named after the renowned 18th Century lawyer, politician, author and gastronome, Jean Anthelme Brillat-Savarin.
 His famous book, The Physiology of Taste, is still sold today, and contains many well-known sayings such as: